The Ever-Evolving Science Exam: Principles

 \section{Principles}

 An ideal science benchmark is expected to embody large scale, broad disciplinary, format diversity, and methodological robustness.
-In alignment with these expectations, \textbf{EESE-Pool} is founded upon the principles of \textbf{Range}, \textbf{Reach}, and \textbf{Rigor}, which together define its role as a reliable question pool for evaluating scientific capabilities in foundation models:
+In alignment with these expectations, \textbf{EESE-Pool} is founded upon the principles of \textbf{Range}, \textbf{Reach}, and \textbf{Rigor}.
+As illustrated in Figure~\ref{fig:spotlight}, these three principles together define EESE-Pool as a reliable question pool for evaluating scientific capabilities in foundation models:

 \textit{\textbf{I. Range $\rightarrow$ The vast quantity of science instances within EESE-Pool.}}

 We construct EESE-Pool as a dynamic and expansive question pool, containing over 100,000 carefully collected instances (question-answer pairs).
 These instances are collected from a wide spectrum of scientific disciplines, ensuring that the pool covers a broad and representative \textbf{Range}.